Jump to Recipe Print Recipe

 Yes, you can freeze pesto without pine nuts.
 Put it in freezer-safe bags or an airtight container, or freeze it in ice cubes.
 If you go the ice cube route, you can pop them out of the container and place them in freezer bags.
 Then grab what you need.

 Set it on the counter for a few minutes to defrost it.
 Then, use it as you normally would.
-It will last around 6 months in the freezer.
+In the freezer, it will last around 6 months.

 Is this nut-free pesto vegetarian?

-Yes, you can eat this nut-free pesto with a vegetarian diet.
-See the Substitutions List above for my recommendations on making this nut-free pesto recipe vegan.
+Yes, you can eat this nut-free pesto on a vegetarian diet.
+See the Substitutions List above for my recommendations on making this recipe vegan.

 What to do if the pesto is too thick?